mozilla/github-org-scripts/README.md

 Show all org admins *WITHOUT* [Two-Factor Auth](https://help.github.com/articles/about-two-factor-authentication/) enabled

-### audit-log-export.js
+### Audit logs
-Sadly, the org audit log does not have an API.
+Sadly, the org audit log does not have an API, so we'll screen scrape a little.

+#### audit-log-export.js
 So here's a little bit of JavaScript you can run on any audit log page to export the data into a somewhat more digestible JSON format.

 Example URL: https://github.com/orgs/acmecorp/audit-log

 Yes, you have to go to the next page and re-run this to get another file.

+#### hooks.py
+Analyzes a list of audit log export files (from the JS script) for hook/service creation/deletion and provides a summary.
+Use it to show commonly used apps/services/webhooks across the org.

 ## Auth
 The API calls need you to authenticate.
 Generate a "personal access token" on the github settings page, then create a file ``.credentials`` like this: